alexandermorgan/vis-framework/doc/api/index.rst

 The VIS Framework uses two data models (:class:`~vis.models.indexed_piece.IndexedPiece` and :class:`~vis.models.aggregated_pieces.AggregatedPieces`) to fetch results for one or multiple pieces, respectively.
 Call their :meth:`~vis.models.indexed_piece.IndexedPiece.get_data` method with a list of analyzer classes to run, and a dictionary with their settings.
-After you develop an analysis workflow, add it to the :class:`~vis.workflow.WorkflowManager` for more consistent operation.

 Table of Contents
 -----------------